Lonsdale, Minnesota

 Lonsdale is a city in Rice County, Minnesota, United States.
-The population was 4,686 at the 2020 census, with a 2023 estimate of 4,989.
+The population was 4,686 at the 2020 census, with a 2024 estimate of 5,112.
 A fast growing exurb of the Minneapolis-Saint Paul metropolitan area, Lonsdale is located 40 miles south of downtown Minneapolis.

 History

 Prior to the American Civil War, a number of families of Czech descent had begun migrating to south central Minnesota from Bohemia.
 In 1878, a small settlement of Norwegian farmers built a Lutheran church slightly to the southeast of present day Lonsdale.
-They called the area Trondhjem, after the name of the city in Norway from which they had descended.
+They called the area Trondhjem, after the name of the city in Norway from which they had emigrated.
 In 1891, a proposed new railroad from Mankato to Farmington was reported in the New Prague Times.
 However, construction of this railroad was never initiated due to an economic downturn.

 It was the Chicago, Milwaukee and St. Paul Railway that proceeded with plans for their existing branch line from Wells to Mankato, to begin constructing trackage northeastward into Farmington.
 The extension of this line would bring the possibility of development, population growth and job opportunities to towns along the prospective line such as Cleveland, Le Sueur Center, Veseli and New Market.
 But the businesses of the Veseli area favored the construction of a spur line of the Minneapolis & St. Louis Railway (M & St. L) from New Prague instead.

-In July and August of 1901, the Chicago, Milwaukee, and St. Paul Railway created their right-of-way with the purchase of a 100 foot wide strip of land that ran through the Trondhjem settlement and was therefore also a few miles south of Veseli.
+In July and August 1901, the Chicago, Milwaukee, and St. Paul Railway created their right-of-way with the purchase of a 100 foot wide strip of land that ran through the Trondhjem settlement and was therefore also a few miles south of Veseli.
 At the end of 1901, landowner Thomas Wilby entered into an agreement with the Milwaukee Land Company to develop 40 acres of his property.
 But the contract stipulated that he must first convey land to the Chicago, Milwaukee, and St. Paul Railway that was necessary to build a train depot.
 The Milwaukee Land Company would then survey and plot the remaining acres of Wilby's land in order to establish a village.
-By January of 1902, a total of 80 acres had been plotted as a new town site.
+By January 1902, a total of 80 acres had been plotted as a new town site.
 On July 16, 1902 a grand opening of the town of Lonsdale was held as lots were auctioned for sale.
 Businessman Martin Benzik purchased several of these lots, and constructed the first buildings in Lonsdale: a saloon, a hotel and a livery stable.